kamotsuru/ble-sensor-gateway/README.md

 ```

 ## receive syslog
 A syslog server receives the values as below.
-Currently we send three measured data.
+Currently, we send three measured data.

 ```